thephez/dash-docs/_includes/devdoc/example_transactions.md

 unconfirmed transactions shows that we have two UTXOs, both with the same txid.
 The first UTXO shown is a change output that `sendtoaddress` created using a new address from the key pool.
 The second UTXO shown is the spend to the address we provided.
-If we had spent those satoshis to someone else, that second transaction would not be displayed in our list of UTXOs.
+If we had spent those duffs to someone else, that second transaction would not be displayed in our list of UTXOs.

 {% highlight bash %}
-> bitcoin-cli -regtest generate 1
+> dash-cli -regtest generate 1

 > unset NEW_ADDRESS
 {% endhighlight %}